cseahmed01/cseahmed01/README.md

 ---

 ## 🚀 About Me
-🔹 Back-end developer skilled in **PHP, MySQL, and Linux server deployment**.
+🔹 Back-end developer skilled in **PHP,Javascript, Python, MySQL, Postgres, Mongodb and Linux server deployment**.
 🔹 Hands-on experience with **Django, Laravel, CodeIgniter, and Next.js** frameworks.
 🔹 Proficient in **MySQL and PostgreSQL** database design and optimization.
 🔹 Basic knowledge of **CI/CD pipelines** and deploying projects to production servers.